ArturoDent/find-and-transform/README.md

   }
 }
 ```
-Above is an example of the `preCommands` and the `postCommands` arguments.
+Above is an example of the `preCommands` and `postCommands` arguments.
 This functionality is in preview as of v2.3.0, particularly the `postCommands` as a lot of asynchronous code runs after the `preCommands` have finished.
 So be very cautious with the `postCommands` for now.

 `preCommands` are run before any `find` or `replace` occurs.
 It can be a single string or an object or an array of strings/objects.
 The arguments `preCommands` and `postCommands` can appear anywhere in the arguments.
 All the arguments can be in any order.

 `postCommands` are run after the find and replace has occurred.
+And will only run **if** there has been a successful find match.
+So if there is no find match, no `postCommand` will run.

 Use the commands from vscode's Keyboard Shortcuts context menu and `Copy Command ID` - the same command ID's you would use in a keybinding.
 And the same for the `args` of each of those commands - see the `type` example above.

-`preCommands` are particularly useful when you want to move the cursor to a different word or **insertion point** (like moving the cursor to the beginning of the line and then insert something) before doing anything else or programmatically selecting something without having to remember to do that manually each time before you run the keybinding or command.
+`preCommands` are particularly useful when you want to move the cursor to a different word or **insertion point** (like moving the cursor to the beginning of the line and then insert something) before doing anything else.

  For example, some replacements are much easier to do when the current line is selected first.
 That way, when the replacement occurs it replaces the entire line.
 Otherwise you would first have to select that line and then run the keybinding.
 The following example only works if the current line is selected first.